How I Set Up the Fire Door Check Template with Customers in Pilla

 Use consistent identification that allows anyone to locate the specific door:

-- Location descriptions — "Kitchen to corridor" is clearer than "kitchen door"
+- Location descriptions such as "Kitchen to corridor" are clearer than "kitchen door"

-- Reference points — "Next to Room 12" or "opposite lifts"
+- Reference points such as "Next to Room 12" or "opposite lifts"

 Common mistakes (and how to avoid them):

-- "Fire door" — Which one?
+- "Fire door" does not tell anyone which one.
 Be specific

-- Inconsistent naming — Use the same name each month
+- Inconsistent naming causes confusion.
+Use the same name each month

 Best practices to follow: